mpags-python/mpags-python.github.io/index.md

 and explaining how it should be run.

 <a href="https://classroom.github.com/a/K4tUSkL0">Click here to setup the GitHub repo for submitting your coursework code.</a>

+To indicate that you have submitted your code for marking and feedback, create a branch named `sub1`, `sub2` or `sub3` as appropriate for the submission stage.

 Further details regarding setting up your GitHub repository for submission will be given in the lectures.